I ran across a fancy cat tower at a very reasonable price. Here's my review of the Frisco 72 inch cat tree.

-Shades State Park offers excellent hiking trails and a great campground for tent campers.
+Shades State Park offers excellent hiking trails and a great campground for tent campers and backpackers.
 It has terrain similar to Turkey Run State Park but is less crowded.

 Mounds State Park located in Anderson, Indiana features ten Indian mounds from the Adena - Hopewell culture.

 Describes a six day trip backpacking Grand Canyon National Park

 Spring Mill State Park in southern Indiana features a restored pioneer village, a memorial to space pioneer Gus Grissom, and 67 acres of virgin timber.

 The Fulton County Museum is located just north of Rochester, Indiana.
 It includes exhibits on round barns and other items related to the county's history.

 Brookston Indiana, a town of about 1,500, is home to a company that makes paper by hand.